-HBOT Treatment for Radiation Necrosis
+HBOT Management for Radiation Necrosis

-There is no satisfactory treatment for radiation necrosis, as it is difficult to deliver adequate nutrients and oxygen to the de-vascularized tissues.
+There is no satisfactory management for radiation necrosis, as it is difficult to deliver adequate nutrients and oxygen to the de-vascularized tissues.
 HBOT, through raising the oxygen tension within the soft tissues to the normal range, stimulates collagen formation at the burn margins.
 Enhancement of the microvasculature supplying the affected area occurs, resulting in improvement in the healing process in the affected region.
-This angiogenesis is measurable after 8 treatments with HBOT.
+This angiogenesis is measurable after 8 managements with HBOT.
 The rationale for non-healing wounds also applies to radiation necrosis.
 HBOT is not advised in the early post-radiation period since the potentiation of the effects of radiation may occur.

-A minimum of 30 treatments is needed.
+A minimum of 30 managements is needed.
 Mandibular osteonecrosis following radiation for head-and-neck tumors has been reported in some series to occur in as much as 62% of cases.
 The incidence may be decreased with HBOT.

 The best outcome has been prophylactic radiation 6 weeks after radiation.

 This is best treated with vasodilators and HBOT.
 It requires at least 20-30 sessions for 90 minutes each.
 Others have used 40 sessions in cycles of 10.

 Good results have been obtained with HBOT plus steroids and high doses of antioxidants.Back to Top

 Prophylactic HBOT would be useful in the following conditions that may be associated with changes that occur following radiation: